Magnetic field effect on tunneling through triple barrier in AB bilayer graphene: Introduction

-Many studies on the transport properties of bilayer graphene for two-band $(E<\gamma_1)$ and four-band $(E>\gamma_1)$ tunneling have been published recently \cite{Barbier,Van,JELLAL2015149,Hassane,Nadia,Mouhafid}.
-Motivated by ref. \cite{JELLAL2015149}, we intend to study the tunneling of electrons in bilayer graphene through a triple potential barrier system in the presence of a perpendicular magnetic field.
-First, we assessed the case where the energy is inferior to $\gamma_1$.
+More precisely, first, we assessed the case where the energy is inferior to $\gamma_1$.
 It was discovered that in the triple barrier case and for $U_2<U_4$, a resonance appears at normal incidence for energies less than $U_4$, which is not the case for the single barrier \cite{JELLAL2015149}.
 The number of resonances is found to increase as the value of $U_4$ increases.
 Transmission is zero in the same region when $U_2>U_4$, and anti-Klein tunneling increases with $U_2$ but does not change when $U_3$ changes.
 An interesting number of oscillations have appeared in the triple barrier cases in the energy region greater than $U_4$, particularly when $U_3>U_2=U_4$ and when $U_3<U_2=U_4$.
 These oscillation numbers are higher than those obtained in refs. \cite{Van,JELLAL2015149,Hassane,Nadia,Mouhafid}.
 When we fix the value of energy at $E=0.39\gamma_1$ and increase the barrier widths, Klein-tunneling decreases and the number of oscillations increases more, even at non normal incidence.
 When $U_2<U_3<U_4$ and $U_3>U_2=U_4$ are used, an interlayer bias opens a gap, whereas it has no effect when $U_2>U_4$, $U3<U_2<U_4$, and $U3<U_2=U_4$ are used.
 Subsequently, we have considered the case of energy superior to $\gamma_1$.
-The transmission decreased in the channels $T^+_+$, $T^-_+$ and $T^-_-$ compared to the result in a single barrier\cite{JELLAL2015149} while in the $T^+_-$ channel it increased.
-Transmission is zero in the gap region for a non-zero interlayer bias of $(\delta_3=0.3\gamma_1) $, contrary to the findings in refs. \cite{Mouhafid, Lu, Redouani}.
+The transmission decreased in the channels $T^+_+$, $T^-_+$ and $T^-_-$ compared to the result in a single barrier \cite{JELLAL2015149} while in the $T^+_-$ channel it increased.
+Transmission is zero in the gap region for a non-zero interlayer bias of $(\delta_3=0.3\gamma_1) $, contrary to the findings in refs. \cite{Mouhafid, Lu, Redouani}. {Note that the transmission observed in the gap region in the symmetrical and asymmetrical double barrier cases arises from the bound states present in the well, which is not suitable for graphene-based electronic \cite{Mouhafid}.
+In the triple-barrier case, and especially in configurations where $U_3$ does not act as a well, there is a complete suppression of transmission in the gap region.
+This shows the relevance of the triple barrier system, as it provides the on/off switch state for grraphene-based transistors.}